PatTheNoble/to-do-list/README.md

 <h1> About this project: </h1>
 <ul>
   <li>
-    This is my first project built with React and is one that I have done as a training exercise.
+    A simple to-do list built with React.
     <a href="https://to-do-list-kappa-five.vercel.app/"> You can try it here! </a>
   </li>
-  <li> This is purely a front end project.
-Your to dos will not be saved!</li>
+  <li>Please note that your tasks are not be saved.
+This is purely a learning exercise and not a functional app.</li>
 </ul>

 <h1> Learning outcomes: </h1>